How to Name Your D&D Character: Tips for Every Class

 Zenith Ironpalm

-The peak of physical and spiritual mastery—a monk who has trained for decades to channel ki through devastating unarmed strikes.
+A name for physical and spiritual mastery, suited to a monk who has trained for decades to channel ki through unarmed strikes.

 Elowen Mossmantle